EcrituresNumeriques/stylo/docs/en_EN/pages/publications.md

 # Resources - Helpdesk

 The *Canada Research Chair in Digital Textualities* organises weekly sessions to monitor Stylo.
-During these sessions, it is possible to ask the team questions, perfect the use of Stylo and resolve any publishing issues.
+During these sessions, you can ask the team questions, perfect your use of Stylo, and resolve any publishing issues.

 The sessions take place every Thursday morning from 11am to 12pm (Montreal time).